Learning-based Design of Luenberger Observers for Autonomous Nonlinear Systems: Abstract

 \section{Abstract}

-The design of Luenberger observers for nonlinear systems involves state transformation to another coordinate system where the dynamics are asymptotically stable and linear up to output injection.
-The observer then provides a state estimate in the original coordinates by inverting the transformation map.
-For general nonlinear systems, however, the main challenge is to find such a transformation and to ensure that it is injective.
-This paper addresses this challenge by proposing a learning method that employs supervised physics-informed neural networks to approximate both the transformation and its inverse.
-It is shown that the proposed method exhibits better generalization capabilities than other contemporary methods.
-Moreover, the observer is shown to be robust under the neural network's approximation error and the system uncertainties.
+Designing Luenberger observers for nonlinear systems involves the challenging task of transforming the state to an alternate coordinate system, possibly of higher dimensions, where the system is asymptotically stable and linear up to output injection.
+The observer then estimates the system's state in the original coordinates by inverting the transformation map.
+However, finding a suitable injective transformation whose inverse can be derived remains a primary challenge for general nonlinear systems.
+We propose a novel approach that uses supervised physics-informed neural networks to approximate both the transformation and its inverse.
+Our method exhibits superior generalization capabilities to contemporary methods and demonstrates robustness to both neural network's approximation errors and system uncertainties.